liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 {@snipm basic/DuplicateGroup.java}{/}

-We first create a `GroupProcessor` that encapsulates a `Stutter` processor conntected to a `Cumulate`.
+We first create a `GroupProcessor` that encapsulates a `Stutter` processor connected to a `Cumulate`.
 The `Stutter` processor simply repeats each input event a specified number of times (here, 2).
 We then connect this group to an upstream source of numbers, and proceed to pull one event out of this chain.
 Without surprise, the output that is printed at the console is `3`.

 The next part of the program will duplicate `gp1` into `gp2`, connect it to a new upstream source of numbers, and pull one event from `gp2`: